AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-scheduling/manually-assign-items-scheduling-areas.md

 1. (Conditional) After assigning an unassigned task or issue to a user, you might want to adjust the existing assignments for tasks and issues among the users on the scheduling timeline.
 When scheduling resources for projects (either on the Scheduling tab or the Staffing tab), only users that have the same job role can receive the assignment.
    To re-assign a task or issue to another user, drag the task from the row of one user to the row of another user.
-1. ```(Optional) Configure the number of hours each assigned user is allocated to the task or issue, as described in [Manage user allocations in the Scheduling areas](../../resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md)``` .
+1. (Optional) Configure the number of hours each assigned user is allocated to the task or issue, as described in [Manage user allocations in the Scheduling areas](../../resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md).